fuzailpalnak/fuzailpalnak.github.io/_posts/2020-07-31-curse-of-dimensionality.markdown

 </div>

 If the addition of features is continued without any new data point the feature space increases exponentially and eventually become sparse.
-In other words the volume of feature space grows so quickly that the data cannot keep up and the feature space is just left empty<br/ >
+In other words the volume of feature space grows so quickly that the data cannot keep up and the feature space is just left empty<br />

 In Machine Learning, we want the data to be spread in every part of the region not just in a limited region, for our machine learning algorithm to perform well, if data points are not in proportion with the features then the model might experience poor performance during testing.